nickbryan/Gimli/docs/docs/0.1/framework-overview.md

 <a class="anchor" id="introduction"></a>
 ## Introduction
-It is a good idea to get familiar with whats happening underneath the public interface of a framework before you dive into using it.
+It is a good idea to get familiar with whats happening behind the public interface of a framework before you dive into using it.
 This section of the documentation aims to provide a high level overview of how Gimli was put together and what happens during the lifecycle of a request.